 The new release is also remarkably stable.
 I have been running pre-release builds of 1.4.0 for several months, and have yet to experience a crash or a corrupted file — at least on Linux.
 Back when 1.3.5 was released, I commented that the first native builds for Mac OS X would potentially have the biggest impact on the project.
 I still think that is true, given the hold that OS X has among graphic designers.

 Convincing OS X users to try Scribus is a prerequisite, of course, but that is not really a problem with a technical solution.
 In the meantime, the project has more work cut out for it.
 Better support for OpenType features and page impositioning are common requests, and even though PDF 1.5 support is an important milestone, Adobe has pushed the format through several revisions since then.
 Of course, if the target stayed completely still, it probably wouldn't be as much fun to develop.

-it's not surprising it has also been applied in domains other than software.
+The open source development model has many interesting properties so it's not surprising it has also been applied in domains other than software.
 In his talk at FOSDEM (Free and Open Source Software Developers' European Meeting) 2012 in Brussels, Ryan Lane explained how the Wikimedia Foundation is treating their infrastructure as an open source project, which enables the community to help run the Wikimedia web sites, including the popular Wikipedia.